 V Wine Room is West Hollywood’s Wine Library

-Concealed off Westbourne Drive, this tucked away wine bar and shop features mainly boutique California and European producers.
-But what you may not know is that this charming, Spanish style building was once a library back in the 1930s and before that Charlie Chaplin’s rehearsal studio in the 1920s.
+Concealed off Westbourne Drive, V Wine Room is a tucked-away wine bar and shop that features boutique California and European producers.
+But what you may not know is that this charming, Spanish-style building was once a library back in the 1930s.
+And before that, it was Charlie Chaplin’s rehearsal studio in the 1920s.

 “We like to be known as a wine library speakeasy,” says owner Mikey Consbruck.
 “We love that we are hidden a little bit.
 We want our customers to be organic, word of mouth, and a special find that they want to come back and bring their friend.”